KeithSloan/FreeCAD_Python_GDML/README.md

 **A GDML new structure workbench is available as https://github.com/KeithSloan/GDML and is installable via FreeCAD's AddonManager.**

+# Found it difficult to keep two repositories upto date.
+# So people are advised to switch to the new repository.

 New experimental branch **lunit** Attempt at adding handling of different lunit values - Needs more testing

 The experimental branches **compound** and **scan** have now been merged into master